Halo of Trout 1: Sci-fi & Lo-fi

 Mix settings for Auxiliaries & FX

-Sperminator Abominatrix, [2019] the protagonist in this sordid little tale, is the ultimate nightmare for any misogynist.
+Sperminator Abominatrix, [2019] by Verbal Knives: the protagonist in this sordid little tale, is the ultimate nightmare for any misogynist.
 This is a lurid heavy recall of the abject.
 It’s probably the ultimate nightmare for the listener, too.
 Grand.

-Sci-Fi & Lo-Fi is a gentle ambient piece, another master-work of Eskallonia Kwiksilva, who appeared unannounced in 2017.
+Sci-Fi & Lo-Fi is a gentle ambient piece, another work of Eskallonia Kwiksilva, who appeared unannounced in 2017.

+Reworked and renamed by a different bunch, Personal Computer, fans of Kraftwerk.
 A welcome return to the terrain (or space?) of soundtracks.
-Pure joy.
+Minimal.

 Moody.
 Brooding.
 Your speakers are haunted.
 There is some gorgeous soothing guitar after the unsettling Beefheart verses.
 If you can, hunt down the instrumental mix.
 Magic stuff for a magic band.